Knife crime is at a record high in the UK.

 It is never a priority to wash a major injury – it will be cleaned in hospital.

-Elevate the bleeding area above the level of the heart to slow down the bleeding (although latest guidelines no longer recommend elevation as this alone will not stop bleeding and pressure is more important)
+Elevate the bleeding area above the level of the heart to slow down the bleeding.
+Please note that latest guidelines no longer recommend elevation.
+This alone will not stop bleeding and pressure is more important.

-Shock is ‘a lack of oxygen to the tissues of the body, usually caused by a fall in blood volume or blood pressure.’
+Shock is ‘a lack of oxygen to the tissues of the body.
+The most likely cause is a fall in blood volume or blood pressure.

-Shock occurs as a result of the body’s circulatory system failing to work properly, which means that the tissues of the body, including the heart and the brain, struggle to get sufficient oxygen.
-The body’s response to this is to shut down the circulation to the skin – causing it to become pale, cold and clammy.
-The heart speeds up as it struggles to get sufficient blood supply and oxygen and to draw the blood away from the gut, causing the casualty to feel sick and thirsty.
-They may also feel anxious, dizzy and a bit confused as their brain suffers from the lack of oxygenated blood too.
+It occurs as a result of the body’s circulatory system failing to work properly.
+That means the tissues of the body, including the heart and the brain, struggle to get sufficient oxygen.
+The body’s response to this is to shut down the circulation to the skin.
+Therefore, it becomes pale, cold and clammy.
+The heart speeds up as it struggles to get sufficient blood supply and oxygen and to draw the blood away from the gut.
+Thus, the casualty may feel sick and thirsty.
+They may also feel anxious, dizzy and a bit confused.
+This is because their brain suffers from the lack of oxygenated blood too.